Improving Estimation in Functional Linear Regression with Points of Impact: Insights into Google AdWords: Methodology

+In this section, we explain our three main proposals to improve the estimation procedure of \citet{KnePosSa2016}: 1.~Sequential model selection and estimation, 2.~Smoothing splines estimator, and 3.~Standardizations.
+Afterwards, in Section \ref{ssec:PESES}, we describe the implementation our estimation algorithm which builds upon these proposals.

-Estimating the model parameters in Model \eqref{kneip} bears the substantial risk of an omitted-variable-bias since not incorporating the (unknown) true PoI locations $\tau_s$ typically leads to a heavily biased estimator $\widehat{\beta}(t)$ (see the right plot in Figure \ref{fig:dev} for noteworthy examples).
-This is a critical issue in practice, and our simulation results show that the original estimation procedure of \citet{KnePosSa2016} suffers severely from such biases.
+\textbf{1.~Sequential model selection and estimation.} Estimating the model parameters in Model \eqref{kneip} bears the substantial risk of an omitted-variable-bias since not incorporating the (unknown) true PoI locations $\tau_s$ can result in a heavily biased estimator $\widehat{\beta}(t)$ (see the right plot in Figure \ref{fig:dev} for noteworthy examples).
+This is a critical issue in practice, and our simulation results show that the original estimation procedure of \citet{KnePosSa2016} may suffer severely from such biases.

-The underlying problem is that the selection of the number $\widehat{S}$ of PoIs and their locations $\widetilde{\tau}_1,\ldots,\widetilde{\tau}_{\widehat{S}}$ and the selection of the smoothing parameter for estimating $\beta(t)$ are ambiguous selection problems.
-It is easy to trade model complexities between the empirical PoI model component and the empirical functional model component without affecting the model fit (see Section \ref{sec:dis} for more details).
-This constitutes a quite delicate model selection problem resulting in potentially instable estimates, particularly when trying to determine the complexities of both model parts simultaneously as proposed in \citet{KnePosSa2016}.
+The underlying problem is that the selection of the number $\widehat{S}$ of PoIs and their locations $\widetilde{\tau}_1,\ldots,\widetilde{\tau}_{\widehat{S}}$ and the selection of the smoothing parameter, $K$, for estimating $\beta(\cdot)$ are two ambiguous selection problems.
+It is easy to trade model complexities between the empirical PoI model component and the empirical functional model component without affecting the model fit.
+This results in a quite delicate model selection problem which generally leads to instable estimates when trying to solve both selection problems simultaneously as suggested in \citet{KnePosSa2016}.

+Let us explain the reason for this instability by considering the following two extreme situations---both approximating the regression Model~\eqref{kneip}: \begin{itemize}[leftmargin=.35cm, labelwidth=!, labelindent=0pt] \item Let $K\gg 0$ and $\widehat{S}=0$.
+For very large $K$ the estimator $\widehat{\beta}_K(t)$ is flexible enough, such that